johnkevinlosito/frontend-assessment/README.md

 # Storia Frontend Assessment

 As part of our application process, we'd like to see what you can produce by giving you a small assignment.
-It should take you no more than a few hours to complete the assignment, but any extra polish or features you might want to put in will not go unnoticed.
+You can do as little or as much as your want, but any extra polish or features you might want to put in will not go unnoticed.

 ## The assignment

-We would like you to create an invoicing app.
+Storia Technologies wishes to build an invoicing application.
 The features it should include:

  - [ ] A Login and Registration form
  - [ ] Create a new invoice